vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 ```

 Please note that you can't get a mono-dimensional array from a
-multidimensional array, or even slice a multidimensional array:
+multidimensional array or even slice a multidimensional array:

 ```vala
 int[,] arr = {{1,2},